BDC Hamburger Icon

 • Additional healthcare considerations: Employees should be advised to retain all paperwork from their doctor visits.
 Additionally, although healthcare facilities usually file claims directly with your workers’ compensation provider, you should still give your employee the provider’s contact information.
 Lastly, ensure employees know whether their travel costs to and from healthcare appointments are reimbursable.

-• Time-off usage: Employees should know how your company’s time-off policies do and don’t intersect with your workers’ comp plan, relevant state laws and the federal Family and Medical Leave Act (FMLA).
+• Time-off usage: Employees should understand how your company’s time-off policies do and don’t intersect with your workers’ comp plan, relevant state laws and the federal Family and Medical Leave Act (FMLA).
 Discuss whether days employees spend on workers’ comp leave also count as vacation days, paid time off or any similar company policies.

 4. You file a formal claim.